Table of Contents

-William Burns' wife died in 2010.
-Mr. Burns has not remarried and continued throughout 2011 and 2012 to maintain a home for himself and his dependent child.
-For 2010, he was entitled to file a joint return for himself and his deceased wife.
-For 2011 and 2012, he qualifies to file as a qualifying widower with dependent child.
+William Burns' wife died in 2013.
+William has not remarried and continued throughout 2014 and 2015 to maintain a home for himself and his dependent child.
+For 2013, he was entitled to file a joint return for himself and his deceased wife.
+For 2014 and 2015, he qualifies to file as a qualifying widower with dependent child.
 For later years, he may qualify to file as a head of household.

-All income the decedent would have received had death not occurred that was not properly includible on the final return, discussed earlier, is income in respect of a decedent.
+All income the decedent would have received had death not occurred that wasn't properly includible on the final return, discussed earlier, is income in respect of a decedent.

 Income in respect of a decedent must be included in the income of one of the following.